system76/tech-docs/src/models/oryp9/internal-overview.md

 - RAM is highlighted in dark green
 - BIOS flash chip (U60) is highlighted in black
 - LCD panel connector is highlighted in orange
-- Keyboard adhesive strip access hole is highlighted in pink
+- Keyboard adhesive access hole is highlighted in pink

 ## Under-keyboard components and connectors: